E0HYL/BLOG-OF-E0/_posts/2022-04-30-SHAP_benchmark.md

 If we plot scores for one metric at a time then we can see a much more detailed comparison of the methods.

-- Some methods just have a score (explanation error and compute time).
-- Other methods have entire performance curves, and the score is the area under (or over) these curves.

 ```python
 import matplotlib.pyplot as plt
 num_plot_rows = len(results) // 2 + len(results) % 2